-The development consists of 111 units in 15 different styles ranging from 1 bed apartments to 4 bed houses.
-It is believed that the E-W layout of Hafod, and it being situated across the road from the development area, means that its setting will not be adversely affected by the development.
+As the exact development plans are unknown at this time it is difficult to assess how the setting of theses listed buildings will be affected.
+However, it is believed that the E-W layout of Hafod, and it being situated across the road from the development area, means that its setting will not be adversely affected.
 All of the roads in the area are lined by a combination of large trees and well established hedgerows which act as a natural screen.
 The topography of the area generally is sloping E-W with Hafod situated higher up the slope than the development field, which is itself steeply descending E-W. With this in mind it is believed that any visual effect on the setting of Hafod will be relatively small.

 A partial walkover survey was completed of the study area as not all fields were accessible at the time of completion.
 This walkover survey did not identify any new archaeological assets although they may currently be obscured by high grass and vegetation.
-It is recommended that a full geophysical survey of the area be conducted in order to ascertain the survival of any sub-surface archaeological assets.
+Additional information regarding the development and more comprehensive access to the study area may change the conclusions and recommendations in this assessment.